nrai14/translate-clean-api/README.md

 ## Usage

 ### Step 1: Run the Flask Backend
-* source venv/bin/activate
+* In the terminal enter: source venv/bin/activate
-* flask run
+* In the terminal enter: flask run
 (the backend will be available at http://127.0.0.1:5000)

 ### Step 2: Prepare the Input File
 * Place words you wish to translate within the Excel file - data/wordsToTranslate.xlsx
 * Ensure words are only the first column
+* If you want to see how this API works, the data/wordsToTranslate.xlsx is already filled with data to try

 ### Step 3: Run the Node.js wrapper
+* Open a split terminal
-* npm run start
+* In the split terminal enter: - npm run start
 (this runs the wrapper, processes translations, and saves the result as an .xlsx file in the results folder)

 ### Step 4: Check results
-* Open the results/translatedWords.xlsx file to view teh translations
+* Open the results/translatedWords.xlsx file to view the translations
 * Each target langauge will have its own sheet

 ### Things to note:
 * There could be excel file compatibility issues - e.g. on macOS, if the file doesn't open immediately, please use Google Sheets
-* For any set up issues, please see [Troubleshooting] (#troubleshooting)
+* For any set up issues, please see [Troubleshooting](#troubleshooting)